HL7/davinci-deqm/input/pagecontent/index.md

 - [Terminology]\: This page lists code systems and value sets defined in this guide.

-- [Operations]\: This page lists the Operation that is defined in this guide to exchange gaps in care report.
+- [Operations]\: This page lists the Operation that is defined in this guide to exchange Gaps in Care Report.

 ### Background
 {: #background}